 The Parish of Daviot & Dunlichity

 Dunlichity Church is on a very ancient site.
 It is believed that St Finan preached here.
-In 1643 an effigy of St Finan was taken from Dunlicity and burnt at the Mercat Cross in Inverness.
+In 1643 an effigy of St Finan was taken from Dunlichity and burnt at the Mercat Cross in Inverness.
 The present church dates from 1758 and is situated beside a small hillock, locally known for generations as Cnoc an t’Saigart, the ‘Priest’s Hillock’.
 Dunlichity church was closed for worship in 2019.

 The Parish of Moy, Dalarossie & Tomatin